 Can the Ignite replace the dedicated bike GPS for the fitness or cycling enthusiast?
 In short, no it can’t.
 It’s not compatible with cadence, speed and power sensors and doesn’t display as much information on-screen as a dedicated computer does.

-But, for the more casual user with a heart rate strap or for someone who’s looking to use it in conjunction with a GPS cycling computer, it certainly ticks a lot of boxes at a fraction of the cost of halo models.
+But, for the more casual user with a heart rate strap or for someone who’s looking to use it in conjunction with a GPS cycling computer, it certainly ticks a lot of boxes.
+It’s a fraction of the cost of halo models and has earned itself a place in our best cycling watch list alongside many of them.

 Yes, sometimes the heart rate data can be questionable when you’re recording an activity, but generally speaking the device provided reliable, data-rich and easy to access information about the levels of activity, stress and sleep I was subjecting my body to.